 Limitations: This visa cannot be extended.
 You may need to supply proof of onward travel when you enter the country on an eVisa – some people are asked and other aren’t it seems.

-Validity: 30 days visa-free
+Validity: 30 days e-visa or Visa On Arrival.

 Fees: Visas start from 30USD if you are from one of the grey countries in the map

-Limitations: To enter Indonesia you need to provide proof of onward travel- they will usually ask for this when you check in for your flight or as you board.
+Limitations: To enter Indonesia you need to provide proof of onward travel – they will usually ask for this when you check in for your flight or as you board.